physzzy/physzzy/README.md

 physzzy/physzzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+In this folder, some codes of articles that have been read are placed, they are not limited to MATLAB python or mathematica codes.
+I am a beginner who is slowly learning to type some code.
+I would like to thank the brothers and brothers who helped me in learning the code, especially JieRen and Chuhao Li.